nasa-fornax/fornax-documentation/README.md

   * Increased inclusion,
   * Increased ease of use
 * Who is it for?
-  * US based astronomers
+  * US based astronomers??  is this true??  all astronomers??
 * Limits: What does it not do?
   * How many cores/RAM do I get?
+    * In JK's understanding (which needs to be updated) you get what the numbers say when you choose a server upon login, but for a limited time if you need slightly more, the code will not crash but will have access to slightly more.
   * How much disk space do I have access to?
-  * what restrictions are there to prevent egress charges?
+  * What restrictions are there to prevent egress charges?

 ## Getting started
 * How do I get an account?